armory/documentation/_admin_guides/continuous_integration.md

 ---

 # Continuous Integration (CI)
-Spinnaker's goal is leverage existing CI solutions to build and produce an artifact that can be deployed.
+Spinnaker's goal is to leverage existing CI solutions to build and produce an artifact that can be deployed.

 ## Enabling Jenkins & Igor to talk to Spinnaker

 To enable Igor, Gate to integrate with your Jenkins build you'll need to edit your `spinnaker-local.yml` file.
 First configure Jenkins by finding your password or API Token.
 You can find your token here: `http://${YOUR_JENKINS_URL}.armory.io/me/configure`.

 Then configure your `/opt/spinnaker/config/spinnaker-local.yml` file and add the following: